-Each option has its advantages and disadvantages.
+One way to get out of default on a federal student loan is to rehabilitate it by making good faith payments.
 Getting out of default is important if you want to qualify for certain federal repayment plans, borrow new loans to go back to school, or improve your credit rating.

-Either method of curing a default -- consolidation or rehabilitation -- will increase your loan’s principal balance.
 When you default on a federal student loan, federal regulations allow the Department of Education to add up to 18.5% of your outstanding principal and interest amount to your loan balance as collection fees.
 The sooner you get out of default status, the lower those collection fees will be.

-Rehabilitation can be better than consolidation for your credit rating.
 If you rehabilitate a loan, credit reporting agencies will remove any mention of the default from your credit report.
 However, any history of late payments before you entered default status will remain on your credit report.